Openet-Labs/machine-learning/auto-scaling/README.md

 #Auto Scaling Use Case
+This use case showcases rective and predictive scaling of VNFs.
+We use [Apache Spark](http://spark.apache.org/) as our engine.

-Supports scaling based on the following:
+It supports scaling based on the following:
 * Cpu Utilization %
 * Memory Utilization %
 * Vnfcs